 Ardingly College Lodge No 4410

-Our next meeting, at Freemasons’ Hall, Great Queen Street in London, will be held on:
+Our next meeting, at Freemasons Hall, London, will be held on:

 Email the Secretary for more details.
 We would love to see other Masons with connections to Ardingly in particular, whether Old Ardinians, family of current or old boys or girls of the College, staff, former staff or family members, Friends or former Friends of Ardingly, or any others not on this list.